ps-tuebingen-courses/pl1-lecture-notes/src/17-first-class-continuations/first-class-continuations.md

 Today's goal is to formalize first-class continuations as illustrated by Scheme's let/cc construct.
-In the previous lecture we have learned why first class continuations are a powerful language construct.
+In the previous lecture we have learned why first-class continuations are a powerful language construct.
 Today we learn the semantics of first-class continuations by extending our interpreter to support let/cc.
 Here is the abstract syntax of the language extended with `Letcc`:

 ```scala mdoc